 Psychiatrist

-« Despite the undeniable recent progress, mental health remains a hard concept to get to grips with and there is a great need [...] for information, bottom-up approaches and monitoring to counteract negative images. »
+« Despite the undeniable recent progress, mental health remains a hard concept for the general public to understand.
+There is a great need for information, a need for a bottom-up approach and a need to monitor and counteract negative images. »

 View the portrait